FrankZhao11/Symptom-Tracker-App/README.md

 # Symptom Tracker App

+Welcome!
-A lightweight Flask web application to record and track daily health symptoms.
+This is a lightweight Flask web application to record and track daily health symptoms.

 Welcome!